lbarras27/machine-learning-project2/README.md

 # Project 2 Machine Learning: Road map segmentation

 ## Instruction about the framework used in this project
 You can create the same conda environment I used during this project.
 You just need to type: `conda env create -f environment.yml`.
+The frameworks used in this project are PyTorch (all deep learning part), Torchvision (load dataset + data augmentation), OpenCV (to load or save images) and sklearn (f1_score).

 ## Information about the folders and files
 - The folder `dataset` contains the dataset (satellite images with their corresponding groundtruth).